The Memory Disorders Program

-Brigid Reynolds, RN, MSN, NP
+Brigid Reynolds, ANP-BC

-Clinic Coordinator & Clinical Trial Nurse Practitioner
+Clinic Coordinator & Nurse Practitioner

 Brigid Reynolds joined the Memory Disorders Program in 2001.
-She received her Masters of Science in Nursing from the Catholic University of America in 1996 and a Bachelor of Science in Nursing from Emory University in 1989.
+She received her Masters of Science in Nursing from the Catholic University of America and a Bachelor of Science in Nursing from Emory University.
 Brigid is certified by the American Academy of Nurse Practitioners.
 Prior to joining the Memory Disorders Program, Brigid’s career focused on home care, primary care, and case management for elderly patients.
 Presently she is on Faculty at Georgetown University where she specializes in evaluating and treating patients with memory problems and is a Research Investigator conducting clinical trials of potential new treatments for Alzheimer’s disease and related disorders.

 Kathleen Johnson, MSN, ANP-BC